 Parade Day is one day out of the year the town shuts down to come together for a celebration full of music, candy, floats and flat-out-fun.
 But trust us… this isn’t just any old parade.
 As the 5150’ Local experts, we know that there’s a difference between simply watching and fully immersing yourself in Parade Day.

 Whether you’re a new local or Casper-born-and-raised, you’re going to want to get on board with the memories, madness and magic that is Parade Day.
 Here are our top tips to say that you did it right this year:

-There are certain days, certain opportunities, in which pre-gaming really kicks off the party: football games, friends’ birthday parties, and, of course, Casper’s Parade Day to name a few.
-No word yet on whether the open container ordinance will be extended to include this event, but that’s what backyard BBQs and our awesome, local establishments are for, baby!
-If you do partake, please don’t be a rookie – stay hydrated and fed throughout the day and make plans ahead of time to have safe transportation.
+There are certain days, certain opportunities, in which pre-gaming really kicks off the party: football games, friends’ birthday parties, and of course, Casper’s Parade Day.
+Whether you're pre-gaming at home or popping into one of our local watering holes, please don’t be a rookie – stay hydrated and fed throughout the day and make plans ahead of time to have safe transportation.